top of page

 Visit the web links in our 'Useful Downloads' section on the right of this page for a wide variety of ways that you can help and support your child with their learning.

-Y6 PE days are Thursday and Friday for both Chad and Vale
+Y6 PE days are Monday and Wednesday for Chad;

 Children should wear their PE kits to school on these days.
 As the weather changes, we’d advise children to also bring a plain hoodie, school jumper or tracksuit bottoms.